Virginia Tech® home

 Virginia Tech is committed to ensuring equal employment opportunity to all qualified individuals.
 The university will conduct a competitive recruitment for all salaried positions, unless a unique opportunity and a compelling justification for an exceptional appointment that is external to the university presents itself.

-• Not all search exemptions are approved, for example:
+• Not all search exemptions are approved.
+For example:

 • Poorly written position descriptions with limited required qualifications.
-For example; if the only required qualification is a Ph.D. in Chemistry, that indicates that any individual with a Ph.D. in Chemistry is qualified for the position and a competitive search should be conducted.
+For example, if the only required qualification is a Ph.D. in Chemistry, that indicates that any individual with a Ph.D. in Chemistry is qualified for the position and a competitive search should be conducted.

 • Individual does not meet the search criteria for the position.